PemastoreIt/Documentation/Documentation.md

 2. **Authentication**: Implement an access control system.
 3. **Network Segmentation**: Separate public-facing components from internal storage.
 4. **Regular Backups**: Maintain regular backups of blockchain data.
-5. **Rate Limiting**: Implement rate limiting to prevent abuse.

 ## Monitoring and Maintenance

 ### Logging

 PermastoreIt uses Python's standard logging module to record events and errors.
-Logs are written to the file specified in the configuration (`permastore.log` by default).
+Logs are written to the file specified in the configuration (`logs/permastore.log` by default).

 Example log entry: